 R-value, put scientifically, measures thermal resistance.
 Materials with higher R-values are more thermally resistant, so they offer more warmth.
 A typical scale increases in insulation from an R-value of 1.0 to an R-value of 9.5.
 Some brands, such as Big Agnes and NEMO, offer temperature ratings in place of R-values for their sleeping pads.
 However, the standards for these ratings are much more likely to vary from brand to brand.
 Therm-A-Rest generally recommends an R-value of 1.0 – 2.0 for summer, 2.1 – 3.3 for 3-season camping, 3.3 – 5.0 for winter, and 5.0+ for extreme winter conditions.

 The cells in an air sleeping pad that create the internal structure and the seams you see on the outside.

-An issue that arises in sleeping pads when the pad is left exposed to heat or pressure for too long, resulting in a bubble internally.
-In a foam-core sleeping pad, flipping the pad over may help, but an air pad that’s been delaminated will likely need to be replaced.
+An issue that arises in sleeping pads when the pad is left exposed to heat or pressure for too long.
+This results in a bubble internally.
+In a foam-core sleeping pad flipping the pad over may help.
+However, an air pad that’s been delaminated will likely need to be replaced.